WanbingZhao/WanbingZhao.github.io/index.md

   - Investigating the power and potential of various quantum hardware platforms for advancing quantum computation.

 - **08/2021–08/2022**: [Xiao Yuan Group](http://cfcs.pku.edu.cn/english/people/faculty/xiaoyuan/index.htm), Peking University
-  - Proposed a novel measurement error mitigation algorithm employing generative models to suppress errors in quantum measurements.
+  - Proposed a novel measurement error mitigation algorithm to suppress the measurement error by applying the generative model in an equation-solving style.

 - **02/2021**: [Guorui Chen Group](https://2d.sjtu.edu.cn/), Shanghai Jiaotong University
   - Enhanced the efficiency of a two-dimensional material transfer station for experimental setups.